Komi peoples: Name

-The name Komi is the endonym for all groups of the people.
+The name Komi is the endonym for all subgroups of the people.
 It was first recorded by ethnographers in the 18th century.
-It originates from a Finno-Ugric word meaning "man, human": Komi kom, Udmurt kum, Mansi kom, kum, Khanty xum, Selkup qum, Hungarian hím "male".
-The origin from the name of the Kama River is disproved though some scholars (like Paula Kokkonen) favour this version.
+It originates from a Finno-Ugric word meaning "man, human": Komi kom, Udmurt kum, Mansi kom, kum, Khanty xum, Selkup qum, and Hungarian hím "male".
+The theory that stated the word came from the name of the Kama River has been disproven, though some scholars like Paula Kokkonen favour this version.

 Subgroups and geographic distribution

-Komi people are divided into two main groups, which are the Zyryans (northern Komi) & the Permyaks (southern Komi).
-They are divided into 8 major subgroupings (9 if counting the nearly-assimilated Komi of the Upper Kama), of which they are divided into several even smaller subgroups.
+The Komi are divided into two main groups, which are the Zyryans (northern Komi) and the Permyaks (southern Komi).
+These are divided into 8 subgroupings (9 if counting the almost completely russified Komi of the Upper Kama), which are further divided into even smaller subgroups.
 The Komi have been traditionally named after the rivers where they live: